No Dogs, No Indians

 Posted August 1, 2017

-No Dogs, No Indians played to sell-out crowds at the Brighton Festival, Southbank Centre, Norwich Arts Centre, and Live Theatre, Newcastle.
+No Dogs, No Indians played to sell-out crowds at the Brighton Festival, Southbank Centre, Norwich Arts Centre, Live Theatre Newcastle, and the Edinburgh International Book Festival.
 Below are review quotes and audience responses:

 ‘This beautiful work by poet Siddhartha Bose [...]
 The excellent acting makes this into an arresting and exciting show [...] the four actors deliver a performance that will keep you on the edge of your seat.
 Whether this show is your first introduction to Indian history, heritage and culture, or you’re already familiar with it, No Dogs, No Indians will surprise and satisfy you’- Everything Theatre